vivrichards600/friendlytester.github.io/_posts/2017-07-10-blogger-to-jekyll-migrationblogger-to-jekyll-migration-timeline.md

 permalink: /2017/07/blogger-to-jekyll-migration-timeline
 comments: true
 ---
-I thought about writing a guide to explain how I migrated my blog from Blogger to Jekyll, however it became too long, so instead here is a timeline and if you want to know more about a section, please comment at the bottom.
+I thought about writing a guide to explain how I migrated my blog from Blogger to Jekyll, however, it became too long, so instead here is a timeline and if you want to know more about a section, please comment at the bottom.

 1. Forked [Jekyll-Now](https://github.com/barryclark/jekyll-now) into my own GitHub Repo
 2. Renamed the repo to **_GitHubUsername_**.github.io, this is how GitHub pages works